Improve your legal position in business disputes

 - what they say does not match what they are doing

-- you receive a legal claim from out of the blue and catches you off-guard
+- your business receives a legal claim from out of the blue and catches you off-guard

-- someone uses your intellectual property without your permission
+- a business infringement intellectual property without your permission

 - you’ve been betrayed by a business partner and trust has vanished